Vew-Do Zone Fitness Stand Up Desk Balance Board Review

 We found the board best performed on a cushy polyurethane mat because it absorbs the shock from the board’s guards and edges hitting the floor as you move.
 It also makes the wobble slightly smoother.

 The main issue that we encountered during our testing was how mentally distracting it was to use the board while working.
+If you want to use something longer-term while working, look toward a board like our top-rated iMovR Gymba.
 The more challenging the board, the more muscles your body needs to engage to keep the balance.
 This understandably creates more awareness of what your body is doing, which takes away from concentration and focus.
 The board’s jerky movement is another factor to note.
 The smoother the movement, the easier it is not to notice it.

 From the design side, Vew-Do is not as attractive as The Level by FluidStance.
 The EVA topsheet gives it a typical sports-like appearance; however, Chocolate or Sand wood grain finishes can make for a nice addition to the office.
 You can also choose other wood color options without the topsheet.
 Although surprisingly durable, the EVA pad will do little to cushion your feet in comparison to a proper anti-fatigue standing mat.